simon-paris/table-packer/README.md

 ```

-The `setBounds` function can resize the table.
+The `setBounds` method can resize the table.

 ```setBounds
     table.setBounds(xPos, yPos, width, height);